 Measure another 18 grams of grounds, then tamp and distribute them using the methods (and tools) we outlined earlier.
 Then time the shot to 36 grams.
 Keep carrying out this process, iterating as you go, until you get the all-important 25-30 seconds timing.

-8.Milk-Based Espresso Coffees
+8.Milk-Based Espresso Drinks

 How To Make Espresso Without A Machine?